maptv/decalendar/docs/decalendar.md

 Dekdays 4, 8, and 9 are rest days.

-Day indexes can be Base28 encoded to make it easier to track groups of 7, 14, or 28-days.

 A core aspect of Decalendar organizes days into groups of 10.
 Each 10-day group is called a dek.
 The first two digits of the doy index is the dek index.
 The last digit of the doy index is the dekday, the ordinal number of the day in the dek.

-Towards the initial goal of peaceful co-existence, Declock describes methods for converting to and from standard time, while Decalendar includes methods for keeping track of Gregorian calendar weekdays and dates.
-Nevertheless,  7-day weeks are  does not fit naturally in a decimal calendar system based. translating dates into

 ### Date formats